reflectoring/reflectoring.github.io/_posts/2021-07-06-complete-guide-to-csrf.md

     <input type="submit" value="Click here to claim your bonus"/>
   </form>
 ```
 We can notice in this HTML that the form action posts to the vulnerable website `myfriendlybank.com` instead of the malicious website.
-This represents the "cross-site" part of CSRF.
-The request sent to the vulnerable website is forged with values crafted by the attacker.
-In this example, the attacker sets the request parameters: `TransferAccount` and `Amount` to dubious values which are unknown to the actual user.
+In this example, the attacker sets the request parameters: `TransferAccount` and `Amount` to values which are unknown to the actual user.

 4. The user is enticed into visiting the malicious website and clicking the submit button.
 The browser sends the users's authentication cookie to the server that was received from the server after login in step 2.

 5. Since the website is vulnerable to CSRF attack, the forged request with the user's authentication cookie is processed, and can do anything that an authenticated user is allowed to do.
 In this example, transfer the amount to the attacker's account.

-Although this example requires the user to click the form button, the malicious page could just as easily run a script that submits the form automatically without the user knowing anything about it.
+Although this example requires the user to click the submit button, the malicious website could have run a JavaScript to submit the form without the user knowing anything about it.

 This example although very trivial can be extended to scenarios where an attacker can perform additional damaging actions like changing the user's password and registered email address which will block their access completely.